Monitoring

 That's why it's important to monitor the following aspects of EKS:

-- Cluster and node health: Although EKS should automatically scale clusters up and down as needed, sometimes that is not the case; for instance, a misconfiguration in your autoscaling policies or a problem with the OS configuration running on nodes could lead to cluster or node stability issues.
-To identify problems like node failures or a lack of available resources for workloads, you should monitor the overall CPU and memory utilization of your cluster, as well as of individual nodes.
+• Cluster and node health: Although EKS should automatically scale clusters up and down as needed, sometimes that is not the case; for instance, a misconfiguration in your autoscaling policies or a problem with the OS configuration running on nodes could lead to cluster or node stability issues.
+To track performance and identify problems like node failures or a lack of available resources for workloads, you should monitor overall cluster performance, including CPU usage and memory usage at both the cluster and individual node level.
+Monitoring these metrics helps prevent resource issues and ensures optimal operation.

-- Pod and container health: EKS manages the control plane and infrastructure required to run containers, but it doesn't guarantee the health of containers that you deploy on the platform.
-Buggy containers or misconfigured Pods could lead to a wide variety of performance issues with applications deployed on EKS, and EKS won't fix them for you.
-It's on you to make sure you have the Pod and container insights necessary to ensure that, for instance, your containers are starting properly, and their resource utilization remains stable.
+• Pod and container health: EKS manages the control plane and infrastructure required to run containers, but it doesn’t guarantee the health of containers that you deploy on the platform.
+Buggy containers or misconfigured Pods could lead to a wide variety of performance issues with applications deployed on EKS, and EKS won’t fix them for you, so understanding Kubernetes container events, failures and restarts is critical for troubleshooting.
+It’s on you to make sure you have the Pod and container insights necessary to ensure that, for instance, your containers are starting properly, and their resource utilization remains stable.
+Monitoring the current state of your Kubernetes workloads is essential for maintaining application reliability.

 The takeaway here is that although EKS is designed to make it easy to run containerized apps, it's not a hands-off solution.
 You need to monitor your clusters, nodes, Pods, containers and networks, just as you would in any type of Kubernetes environment.